openeuler-mirror/secGear/docs/sign_tool.md

 	-i <file>       input parameter, which is enclave to be signed for digest/sign command, and signed enclave for dump command.
 	-k <file>       private key required for single-step method.
-NOTE: single-step method is only for the dubug mode, plaintext private key does exist in the production environment.
+NOTE: single-step method is only for the dubug mode, private key does exist in the production environment.
 	-m <file>       additional config_cloud.ini for trustzone.
 	-o <file>       output parameter, the sign command outputs signed enclave, the digest command outputs signing material, the dump command outputs data containing the SIGStruct metadata for the SGX signed